Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Another type of organic soil amendment is biosolids-blends.
 These aren’t compost, but they have a comparable effect.
 To manufacture biosolids-blends, biosolids are heated first to kill pathogens, then blended with aged woody materials and sometimes sand.

-Compost is made up of more than just organic matter; it also comprises inorganic components found in plant tissue and other feedstocks, as well as any soil present in the feedstocks.
-As a result, when you add compost to soil, you’re mixing organic and mineral components together.
+Compost comprises more than just organic matter; it also comprises inorganic components found in plant tissue, other feedstocks, and any soil in the feedstocks.
+As a result, when you add compost to the soil, you mix organic and mineral components.

 Compost typically contains 30 to 70 percent organic matter by weight.
 Backyard (homemade) compost and other compost with a lot of soil (like feedlot manure) are on the low end of the organic matter spectrum.